You have no items in your shopping cart.

 Another advantage of cotton bedding is its sustainability.
 Cotton is a renewable resource that can be grown and harvested without depleting natural resources.

 Cotton is biodegradable, meaning it will decompose over time and not contribute to landfill waste.

 However, there are also some downsides to cotton bedding.
 One of the main disadvantages is that it can be more expensive than microfiber bedding.

-Both microfiber and cotton bedding offer different benefits that can meet different needs and preferences.
+When we see microfiber vs cotton. both microfiber and cotton bedding offer different benefits that can meet different needs and preferences.
 Microfiber bedding is soft, durable, and affordable, while cotton bedding is breathable, hypoallergenic, and sustainable.